-December was a big month for the HUUB Wattbike team with a big win at the UCI Track World Cup in London AND A SEA LEVEL WORLD RECORD IN THE 4KM IP FOR JOHN AT THE SWISS TRACK CYCLING CHALLENGE.
+December was a big month for the HUUB Wattbike team with a big win at the UCI Track World Cup in London.
 But unlike the rest of us, they had little time to rest.
 January sees the team take to the National Championships in Manchester from the 25th-27th, with big ambitions and dreams of stamping selections for the World Track Championship in February.

 HUUB Wattbike team principal, Dan Bingham says: “We’ll be racing the IP, TP and Kilo.
 We’re hoping for a lock out on the podium, if the stars align.”